 Send a file in e‑mail

-Right-click the file you want to send in e‑mail, point to Send to, and then click Mail recipient.
-If you have an e‑mail program installed on your computer, a message will appear with the file attached to it.
+Right-click the file you want to send in e‑mail, point to Send To, and then click Mail Recipient.

-Finish preparing your e‑mail message, and then click Send.
+When you are finished preparing your message, click Send.

 Some e‑mail programs block types of files (such as files with the file name extension .exe, .bat, or .reg) that have the potential to be malicious software.
 If you have trouble sending these types of files, compress them into a zip file first, and then e‑mail the zip file.
 For more information, see Compress and uncompress files (zip files).